zohaibhassan92/Global-Sales-Performance-Power-Bi-Project/README.md

 If you have any feedback, suggestions, or questions about these projects, feel free to open an issue or reach out to me directly.

 ## Copyright Notice:

 All projects and content in this repository are the intellectual property of Zohaib Hassan.
-You are free to view, fork, and modify the code for personal or educational purposes.
-However, commercial use or distribution of these projects, in part or in whole, without explicit permission from the author is strictly prohibited.
+You are welcome to view, fork, and modify the code for personal or educational purposes.
+However, any commercial use or distribution of these projects, either in part or in whole, without explicit permission from the author, is strictly prohibited.

+If you need access to the complete dashboard or have any questions, feel free to contact me via email or connect with me on LinkedIn.

-If you intend to use any part of these projects for commercial purposes or wish to obtain permission for distribution, please contact zohaib.atd92@gmail.com for licensing inquiries.
+For commercial usage or distribution permissions, please contact me at zohaib.atd92@gmail.com for licensing inquiries.

 Thank you for respecting the author's rights and intellectual property.

-Author Zohaib Hassan
+Author: Zohaib Hassan